-Who remembers last month’s exciting quiz presented by Caralyn about her dad with the runny eyes?
-Here it is again for those of you who missed it:
+Who remembers last month’s exciting quiz presented by Caralyn about her father with the runny eyes?
+Here it is again for those of you who missed it.

-Elaine, isn’t that Pat Boone?
-Wasn’t he the milk-toast / white bread teenage idol from the ’50?s who made a fool of himself trying to sing Little Richard’s and Fats Domino’s songs?
+Isn’t he the milk-toast / white-bread teenage idol from the ’50’s who attempted to sing all of Little Richard’s and Fats Domino’s songs?
+He sounded like such a dork!
+What was he thinking?

 Have you given up on James Brown?

-Kelly, Homeopathy has given up on James Brown!
+Kelly, the Quiz audience has given up on James Brown!

-I didn’t get a single request for more videos of The Godfather of Soul-except for this emotional letter from Shana:
+I didn’t get a single request for more songs by The Godfather of Soul–except for this emotional letter from Shana:

 Dear Mom,

-Elaine, what could be causing Homeopathy to act this way?
+Elaine, what could be causing the Quiz audience to turn on James Brown?

 Pat Boone 30C!

-Caralyn, do you have a case for us today?
-Please say you have a case for us today!
+Caralyn, did you bring a case for us today?

 No problem.
 Would you like to hear my father’s case?

 Ahem!
 OK, here it goes.
-Ladies and gentlemen, this is my case which I am calling simply, “Oh Dad!”
+Ladies and gentlemen, this is my case which I am simply calling, “Oh Dad!”

 To start from the beginning my father, who lives in Florida, came up north to see us and soon after developed a run-of-the-mill cold.
 As the cold subsided he was left with this unusual problem of itchy, watery, burning eyes.
 This never before happened to him.